d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Training

-Similar to :numref:`sec_linear_scratch`, let's first define the function to train the model on one data epoch.
+Similar to :numref:`sec_linear_scratch`, let us first define the function to train the model on one data epoch.
 It differs to the models training from previous chapters in three places:

 1. Different sampling methods for sequential data (independent sampling and sequential partitioning) will result in differences in the initialization of